 ggplot(mpg, aes(cty, hwy, color = factor(cyl))) + geom_jitter() + scale_color_manual(values = futurevisions("mars"))

 Note on color selection

-This is not a rigorous samping of colors.
-I picked a few colors from each poster that I felt were represtentative.
+This is not a rigorous sampling of colors.
+I picked a few colors from each poster that I felt were representative.
 They may not necessarily be colorblind-friendly.
 When using these palettes in data visualization, take care to ensure that your data is not misrepresented.